rathinadev/Sih-project/README.md

 - **Endpoint:** `/fetch-aes-key` (POST, Protected)
   **Functionality:**
   - Accepts a client’s RSA public key.
-  - Retrieves the AES key from Redis.
-  - Encrypts the AES key using the client's RSA public key.
+  - Retrieves and encrypts the AES key with the client's RSA public key.
   - Returns the encrypted AES key in Base64 format.

 ### Session Management and Security

 - **Session Handling:**
-  - Flask sessions are used to store the user's unique ID and verification status.
+  - Flask sessions are used to store a unique user ID and verification status.

 - **Access Control Decorator:**
   - **Function:** `require_verified_user`
-    - Checks for a valid session and verified status.
+    - Validates the session and checks for a verified user.
-    - Performs additional Redis-based session validation.
+    - Performs additional Redis-based validation.
     - Clears the session and redirects if verification fails.

 ---

 ## Challenges & Efforts

-This project embodies a significant development effort, addressing numerous technical challenges:
+The SIH project represents a significant development effort addressing multiple technical challenges:

 - **Multi-Layered Security:**
-  Integrating OTP, RSA, AES, and Redis required careful planning to ensure data security and integrity.
+  Integrating OTP, RSA, AES, and Redis required careful planning to ensure data integrity and security.

 - **Real-Time Cryptographic Operations:**
-  Handling key encryption and model signing in real-time was a complex task that involved deep understanding of cryptographic principles.
+  Handling key encryption and model signing in real-time demanded a deep understanding of cryptographic principles.

 - **Robust Session Management:**
-  Ensuring that only verified users can access sensitive endpoints demanded rigorous session validation and error handling.
+  Ensuring that only verified users access sensitive endpoints involved rigorous session validation and error handling.

 - **Scalable Architecture:**
-  Using Redis for fast in-memory operations and key management sets the foundation for scaling the application in production.
+  Utilizing Redis for fast in-memory operations lays the groundwork for future scaling.

-- **User-Centric Design:**
-  Extensive logging, detailed error messages, and modular code design help ensure that the system is both robust and maintainable.
+- **Custom Model Implementation:**
+  *While our current implementation uses built-in JavaScript models on the client side for facial recognition and liveness detection, our team is actively developing a custom model to further enhance the system's accuracy and performance.*

 ---

 ## Future Enhancements

+- **Custom Model Implementation:**
+  Finalize and integrate a custom-trained model for facial recognition to replace the inbuilt JS models currently in use.
 - **Enhanced OTP Delivery:**
   Integrate with SMS or email services for real-time OTP delivery.
 - **Improved Cryptographic Security:**
-  Explore additional layers of encryption and more secure key rotation mechanisms.
+  Explore additional layers of encryption and secure key rotation mechanisms.
 - **Advanced Logging & Monitoring:**
   Implement centralized logging and real-time monitoring for production deployments.
 - **UI/UX Enhancements:**
-  Develop a more sophisticated front-end using modern frameworks like React or Vue.js.
+  Upgrade the front-end using modern frameworks such as React or Vue.js.
 - **Scalability Upgrades:**
-  Consider migrating to a more scalable database system and deploying on cloud platforms.
+  Consider migrating to a more robust database system and deploying on cloud platforms.

 ---